 Time to Reflect and Share

-Having time to reflect and share bolsters enthusiasm and provides clarity on what groups and students may need additional help.
-This can be an exit slip, group share time, turn and talk, really any strategy can be used for a quick wrap up.
+Having time to reflect and share about the projects worked on during your STEAM or coding club bolsters students’ enthusiasm and provides clarity on what groups and students may need additional help.
+This can be an exit slip, group share time, turn and talk, really any strategy can be used for a quick wrap up at each meeting.

 Tackling a STEAM or coding after school club can be time consuming, but it is rewarding!
 Following these key steps will keep you on track for success.
 To access our FREE after school club editable forms, letters, lists and more, click here.